virgesmith/neworder/docs/examples/boids.md

 ```sh
 python examples/boids/run.py 2d
 ```

-The 2d version utilises a wrap-around domain and does not implement the reversion step.

 or

 ```sh
 python examples/boids/run.py 3d
 ```

-which runs

-{{ include_snippet("examples/boids/run.py") }}

-and this is the 3-d implementation:

-{{ include_snippet("examples/boids/boids3d.py") }}

-A 2-d implementation is also provided in `examples/boids/boids2d.py`.
+The 2d version utilises a wrap-around domain and so does not require the reversion step.

 ## Outputs